Flexible Payments, Stronger Checkout: What New Below Prime Consumer Data Means for Retailers

 Retailers are navigating a checkout environment shaped by persistent macroeconomic pressure.
 Inflation, interest rates, housing affordability, and health care costs continue to influence where and how consumers shop and whether they complete a purchase at all.

-Hardworking Shoppers Under Persistent Financial Pressure
+Hardworking Shoppers Experience Financial Concerns

 This disconnect between employment and financial security is an important context clue for retailers.
-It explains why even motivated, hardworking consumers may hesitate at checkout: they want the product, but cash flow constraints make an upfront payment difficult.
+It explains why even motivated, hardworking consumers may hesitate at checkout: they want the product, but cash flow constraints may make an upfront payment difficult.

 This is especially true for higher ticket purchases or unexpected needs.
 When faced with immediate expenses, consumers are making careful tradeoffs.
 The data suggests that without payment flexibility, many may delay, downgrade, or abandon purchases altogether.